DHCLAIRE/SD-Effect_ESLs/README.md

 # SD-Effect_ESLs
-This repository contains scripts and instructions to reproduce the results from the manuscript *SD effect on ELs*
+This repository contains scripts and instructions to reproduce the results from the future manuscript *SD effect on ELs*

 # Setup
 ## Step 1: Download this repository